Synesthesia Statistics

 There have been studies to see whether synesthesia is a genetic disease but there has been no proof of inheritance thus far (although synesthesia does run throughout families).
 See the video below from Dr. Jamie Ward and Go Cognitive to learn more about the genetics.
 People will also experience synesthetic symptoms if they have a stroke, are under the influence of psychedelic drugs (such as LSD) or during seizures.
 If synesthesia arises outside of a family unit it is labeled as adventitious synesthesia.
 This particular type of synesthesia is known to affect only sound, vision, touch, or hearing.

 Those who experience synesthesia may notice that they have a superior memory.
 As per scientific studies and synesthesia statistics, synesthetes were tested with the Wechsler Memory Scale and they were placed within the superior range of the scale.
 Another benefit to the memory is that spatial locations of particular objects is remembered.
-Although memory increases, math and logic are two areas that suffer drastically with synesthetes due to the fact that the condition occurs within the left hemisphere of the brain.
+Although memory increases, math and logic are two areas that can suffer with synesthetes, due to the fact that the condition occurs within the left hemisphere of the brain.

 Now That You Know . . .